bcornelusse/ELEC0447-analysis-power-systems/lecture4.md

 ## Transformer without regulation

-A transfomer, in the per unit representation, can thus be represented
+A transformer, in the per-unit representation, can thus be represented
- - as a two-port if the shunt admittance are considered
+ - as a two-port if the shunt admittance is considered
  - as a simple series leakage impedance if the shunt admittance is neglected